jhogan/core/STYLE.md

 * It's almost always a good idea to use named parameters, e.g., `foo.bar(baz=qux)`

-* should perform a single identifiable, reusable and testable behavor
+* should perform a single identifiable, reusable and testable behavior

-* should not contain type annotaion
+* should not contain type annotation

 * should start with an underscore if the method is considered private